Aruppukkottai: Railways

 Aruppukottai Railway station has a broad gauge railway line that connects to Manamadurai and Virudhunagar.
 It is the main route to connecting south districts to delta districts, and it is the route Virudhunagar–Aruppukottai-Manamadurai–Karaikudi–Trichy/Mayiladuthurai alternate route for Virudhunagar–Madurai–Dindigul-Trichy to Chennai.
 Further more now Indian Railways starting a new railway line between Madurai to Thoothukudi New railway line through Madurai–Thiruparankundram–Kariapatti–Aruppukottai–Vilathikulam–Thoothukudi this line make Aruppukottai railway station as railway junction.

 Airways

-Madurai International Airport is just 44 km away and Tuticorin Airport is 102 km away from Aruppukottai town.
+Madurai International Airport is just 44 km away and Thoothukudi Airport is 102 km away from Aruppukottai town.

 Waterways

 The nearest seaport is the V.O.
 Chidambaranar Port Authority located 100 km away.